PhilippGnoyke/AsTdEA/README.md

 | 27           | outgoingEdgeCountLargestSplit   | Integer        | [0..∞) | Number of split transitions in the largest split in this inter-version smell                                                      |

 #### interVersion\ProjectMetrics.csv
+This file provides a list of the properties of the subject system, i.e., development project
 | Column index | Column name in the .csv   | Data type | Range  | Column description                                                                     |
 |--------------|---------------------------|-----------|--------|----------------------------------------------------------------------------------------|
 | 0            | analysedVersions          | Integer   | [1..∞) | Number of analyzed versions                                                            |